mohsn-mirzaei/wheat-development-task/README.md

 ## Getting Started

+First, Clone this repo and install the dependencies,

+Then copy and configure the environment file:

+- An example.env file is provided.
+Please copy it to a new file named .env and replace the placeholder values with your actual configuration.
+I use https://api.escuelajs.co API for mock API

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev